Holy Orders

 The Sacrament of Ordination

-The bishop does not ordain based on personal preference or political considerations.
-He must be convinced that the candidate has been called by God, has studied theology, has demonstrated moral character, and is ready to serve sacrificially.
+- The bishop must be convinced the candidate has been called by God, has studied theology, demonstrated moral character, and is ready to serve sacrificially.

-As the bishop lays his hands on the candidate, the assembled clergy and people pray, asking God to bestow the gifts of the Holy Spirit upon the one being ordained.
-These prayers invoke the grace needed for priesthood: wisdom, discernment, compassion, faithfulness, and courage.
+- The assembled clergy and people pray, asking God to bestow the gifts of the Holy Spirit: wisdom, discernment, compassion, faithfulness, and courage.

 Called to the Priesthood